castuloramirez/challenges/Readme.txt

-Android development starte to be more and more complicated.
-So evelution from Architecture to Archi Torture.
+Android development started to be more and more complicated.
+So evolution from Architecture to Archi Torture.